Logo Voyage

 Understand

 The main train station, long-distance bus stations, and ferry terminals are all on Xiamen Island, though there are less important stations in other areas.
-The airport is also on the island, up on the north side, but it is due to be replaced by a new airport in Xiang'an in 2025.
+The airport is also on the island, up on the north side, but it is due to be replaced by a new airport in Xiang'an in late 2026.
 The bus rapid transit system (BRT) has one line running east-west across the island and another that runs north, crosses a bridge and then forks to run through parts of Jimei and Tong'an.
 Other districts do not yet have BRT service.
-See Get around below for more on BRT.
+See Get around below for more on BRT and and on the metro trains.

 Somewhat north of downtown on the west side of the island, there is a long, narrow lake running east-west near the map's pink-green border.
 Its name can be romanised as either Yundang Lake or Yuandang Lake; we use Yundang here because it is closer to the sound in Chinese, but both forms are in widespread use.